aurelien-brabant/legacy-aurelienbrabant.fr/posts/an-introduction-to-unix-pipes.md

 be performed on the standard error.

 Given this demonstration, we can do exactly the same thing with our situation here.
-Before the call to `execvp` is made, we can redirect the output of echo using `dup2`.
+Before the call to `execv` is made, we can redirect the output of echo using `dup2`.

 ```c
 /* ... */